NETS 2120: Scalable and Cloud Computing (Fall 2025)

 processing, and "mostly shared-nothing" parallel algorithms.

-and a core requirement for the Data
+a core requirement for the Data

 Science Minor.
 It also counts as a project elective for